mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 Location: Ironspine Mountains, unmarked
 Secret Level: Tier 2 (Rumored)

-Description: Monks who worship The Forgotten One (missing Primordial).
+Description: Monks who worship The Bound God (a forgotten deity whose name is taboo).
 Believe it will return and bring enlightenment.

 Features:
 - 20 monks (CR 2 each, leader is CR 8)